practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 I had another motivation to test Standard ML: what can I learn from it for my OCaml program?

-This: in my Standard ML program, right from start of development, I used as much _val_-statements for my printing expressions, expressions where I don't expect a return value or don't care of any respectively:
+This: in my Standard ML program, right from start of development, I _val_-expressions for printing tasks, expressions where I don't expect a return value or don't care of any:

 ```
 val _ = print ("\n....")